Sousuke Aizen

-Sousuke Aizen (Aizen Sousuke) is a fictional character from the manga series Bleach created by Tite Kubo and the main antagonist of the first half of the series (and the most significant one for the entirety of the anime adaptation).
-He is the captain of the Fifth Division of Soul Reapers when he is first introduced.
-He later betrays the Soul Society, before Ichigo Kurosaki and Kisuke Urahara defeat him.
+Sousuke Aizen (Aizen Sousuke) is a fictional character in the Japanese manga and anime series Bleach created by Tite Kubo.
+He is the main antagonist of the first part of the story of Bleach.
+Serving as captain of the Fifth Division of Soul Reapers when he is introduced, Aizen later fakes his death and horribly betrays the Soul Society in search of immense power to overthrow and defeat the Soul King, before Ichigo Kurosaki and Kisuke Urahara defeat him in the newest iteration.
 His former lieutenant is Momo Hinamori.

 Character outline

 Background

-Aizen spent his life working at the Fifth Division, eventually becoming its lieutenant under the former captain, Shinji Hirako.
+Aizen spent his life working in the Fifth Division, eventually becoming its lieutenant under the former captain, Shinji Hirako.
 Aizen gained followers, including Gin Ichimaru and Kaname Tōsen.
-A century before the series' setting, after Kisuke Urahara created the Hōgyoku, an item that he believed creates Soul Reaper/Hollow hybrids, Aizen began to experiment using the Soul Reapers that became the Vizards.
+A century before the series' setting, after Kisuke Urahara created the Hōgyoku, an item he believed creates Soul Reaper and Hollow hybrids, Aizen began to experiment using the Soul Reapers that would become the Vizards.
 Among his test subjects was Shinji, who knew about Aizen, but learned too late that Aizen used his mistrust against him.
 Having also framed Kisuke for the Vizards' creation and forced his exile, Aizen learned the Hōgyoku actually grants its user's desires if they have the will to carry it out.
 But as Kisuke took the Hōgyoku with him, Aizen bides his time to take the item when the time comes.

 At some point, Aizen saw the potential of Shuhei Hisagi, Momo Hinamori, Izuru Kira and Renji Abarai, and Aizen took the latter three into his division.
 Aizen continued experimenting on Soul Reaper/Hollow hybrids with his creations Metastacia and White, playing a respective role between Rukia Kuchiki and those of Isshin Shiba and Masaki Kurosaki.
 After leaving the Soul Society, Aizen, Ichimaru and Tosen travelled to Hueco Mundo and arranged an alliance with the self-proclaimed god king of Hueco Mundo, Barragan Luisenbarn.
-As Barragan refused, Aizen revealed all of the Hollow's minions were killed during the discussion and forces Barragan into servitude.
-From there, Aizen appropriates Barragan's palace Las Noches and reconstructs it in his own image, recruiting Tier Halibel and the other Arrancars that would become his Espadas.
+As Barragan refused, Aizen revealed all of the Hollow minions were killed during the discussion and forces Barragan into servitude.
+From there, Aizen appropriates Barragan's palace Las Noches and reconstructs it in his own image, recruiting Tier Halibel and other Arrancars that would become his Espadas.